Hurt in a Car Accident or

 In any of the above situations, the driver of the rear-ended car would likely be found at fault.

-The NHTSA says that rear-end collisions are the most common and frequent type of crash in the U.S. These collisions can result in very serious injuries and even wrongful death.
-If you have been the victim of a tailgating accident, our Brooksville Tailgating Crash Attorneys at Whittel & Melton are here to help you establish your rights and obtain compensation for damages.
-We can fully investigate your crash and identify pertinent evidence that will help support your claims and hold the at-fault driver accountable for their negligence.
+The NHTSA states that rear-end collisions are the most common type of crash in the U.S. These accidents can cause severe injuries and even wrongful death.
+Our Brooksville Tailgating Crash Attorneys at Whittel and Melton can help if you have been injured in a tailgating driving accident.
+We will investigate your crash, gather crucial evidence and hold the at-fault driver accountable for their negligence.